NerdHerdNetwork/NerdHerdNetwork.github.io/castle wars.markdown

 ---

 Whole numbers are mainline, very large development updates.
-Updates with a decimal are smaller, and more common.
+Updates with a decimal are smaller and more common.

 Here is a collection of blog posts about the project: